Global Dashboard for Vaccine Equity

-Vaccine equity means that vaccines should be allocated equally across all countries, regardless of their developmental or economic status.
+Vaccine equity means that vaccines should be allocated across all countries based on needs and regardless of their economic status.
 Access to and allocation of vaccines should be based on principles grounded in the right of every human to enjoy the highest attainable standard of health without distinction of race, religion, political belief, economic, or any other social condition.

 Globally, the distribution of vaccines is shaped by challenging political, economic, social, diplomatic, and health-related matters.
 Therefore, accurate and up-to-date data and information are critical components in guiding the international community’s understanding of vaccine equity and shed light on the blind spots essential for achieving the last mile on vaccine equity.

 How accessible are vaccines globally?

 A slower and delayed vaccination rollout in low and middle-income countries has left them vulnerable to COVID-19 variants, new surges of the virus and a slower recovery out of the crisis.
 High-income countries started vaccination on average two months earlier than low-income countries and vaccination coverage in low-income countries is still strikingly low.

 The red line at the bottom of the graph is a stark depiction of the gap between rich and poor countries.

 Data from the MI4A COVID-19 Vaccine Purchase Dataset shows that the average cost per COVID-19 vaccine dose ranges between US$ 2 – $ 40.
 The estimated delivery cost is US$ 3.70 per person vaccinated with two doses, after accounting for vaccine wastage.